pmndrs/gltfjsx/readme.md

 A small command-line tool that turns GLTF assets into declarative and re-usable [react-three-fiber](https://github.com/pmndrs/react-three-fiber) JSX components.

 ### Why?
-Because GLTF's are blackboxes ...
+Because the GLTF workflow on the web is flawed ...

-- They're dumped wholesale into the scene which prevents re-use
+- They're dumped wholesale into the scene which prevents re-use, in threejs objects can only be mounted once
-- Contents can only be found by traversal which is cumbersome and slow
+- Contents can only be found out by traversal which is cumbersome and slow
-- Changes are made by mutation, which alters the source data and, again, prevents re-use
+- Changes to these queried nodes are made by mutation, which alters the source data and, again, prevents re-use
-- Making contents conditional or adding/removing nodes is hard
+- Re-structuring content, making nodes conditional or adding/removing them is cumbersome

 Gltfjsx creates a virtual, nested graph of all the objects and materials inside your asset.
 It will not touch or modify your files in any way.
 Now you can easily make the data dynamic, alter contents, add events, or re-use the asset.